IRGraphProject/IRGraphProject/README.md

 ### Project and directory structure

-* `news` and `wiki` directories contain several scripts for crawling nachrichtenleicht.de resp. downloading Wikipedia articles.
-There are also tools for scraping, preprocessing and storing the obtained data as text corpora for further work.
+* `news` and `wiki` directories contain scripts for
+    * crawling nachrichtenleicht.de resp. downloading Wikipedia articles, and
+    * specific tools for scraping, preprocessing and storing the data obtained, transforming them into text corpora for further work.
-* Cooccurrences were calculated from these corpora by the ASV toolchain.
-These were stored to a MySQL db.
+* Next, the ASV toolchain was used to calculate cooccurrences (coocs) on these corpora, and the results of these calculations were stored to a MySQL db in standardized form.
-* Scripts in `cooccurrences` were used to dump them to csv files and clean these.
+* The scripts included in `cooccurrences` were used to dump the coocs as csv and clean them.
-* `data` holds the cooccurrence data we used.
+* `data` holds the cooccurrence data we used (csv format).
-* Scripts for coccurrence graph creation, graph calculations and visualisations were stored in `graph_tool`.
+* We used Python graph-tool to create coccurrence graphs, do graph calculations and graph visualisations.
+The scripts were stored into `graph_tool`.
-* The results were saved to `data/results`.
+* Intermediate and final results were saved to `data/results`.
-* `R` -- scripts for visualizing histogram data from the previous steps, written in R.
+* The `R` directory holds an R script for visualizing histogram data from these results.
-* `doc` contains the report that was created to document the working process and outcomes.
+* Finally, `doc` contains the report that was created to document the working process and its outcomes.